pod32g/simple-logger/README.md

 ## Contact

-For any questions or issues, please reach out via GitHub or contact the project maintainer.
+For any questions or issues, please reach out via GitHub.

 ---